 Using a Fake Email

-Ignoring Plugin Conflicts
+Ignoring Plugin or SSO Conflicts

 Forgetting About WordPress.com Logins